pratik-stha/GVSU-CIS641-MISCHIEF-MANAGEMENT/functional-models/use-case-description1.md

 5. Calculator computes conversion and displays original measurement and resulting conversion.

 ## Alternate/Exeptional Flows
-### S-1: Cancel or make correction
+### S-1: Reset
-1. Calculator User signals they want to cancel the current statement.
+1. Calculator User wishes to cancel out.
-2. Calculator directs Calculator User to re-enter the statement from the beginning of the subflow.
+2. Calculator brings Calculator User to main menu.

 ### S-2: Validation
-1. Calculator user enters an input that is not a number.
+1. Calculator user enters an input that is not a valid number.
-2. Calculator prompts Calculator User to enter a valid number.
+2. Calculator displays error message prompting Calculator User to enter a valid number.